g3co/ticket-sorter/README.md

 []string{
     "From New-York To Los Angeles",
     "From Los Angeles airport To Miami",
-    "From Miami Beach To Key West",
+    "From Miami Beach bus terminal To Key West",
 }
 ```